kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(3\) To issue final orders amending mail rate orders of air carriers to reflect changes in the names of the carriers subject to the orders.

-\(4\) To issue a letter, in the case of air mail contracts filed with the Department under part 302 of this chapter against which no complaints have been filed, stating that the contract will not be disapproved by the Department and may become effective immediately.
+\(4\) To issue a letter, in the case of air mail contracts filed with the Department under [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md|part 302 of this chapter]] against which no complaints have been filed, stating that the contract will not be disapproved by the Department and may become effective immediately.

 \(5\) To issue final orders making quarterly fuel rate adjustments to Alaska bush and mainline mail rates set by the Department under 49 U.S.C.
 41901, 41902, and 41903.